SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 * runtime resources (e.g. model, config, cloud-api credentials)
 * a program that can decode local audio list

-So the main purpose of leaderboard pipeline is to formalize above aspects down to a concrete contract.
+So the main purpose of leaderboard pipeline is to formalize above aspects down to a concrete specification.
 Let's start with `submission model dir`:
 ```
 jiayu@ubuntu: tree ./sample_submission_model_dir